Long Beach COVID 19

 Building Department is open.
-You must wear a mask to enter the building and follow the recommended CDC guidelines.
+We don’t require a mask but recommend wearing one to enter the building and follow the recommended CDC guidelines.

 Long Beach Public Library-

-Long Beach Public Library is open you must wear a mask to enter the building and follow the recommended CDC guidelines.
+Long Beach Public Library is open.
+We don’t require a mask but recommend wearing one to enter the building and follow the recommended CDC guidelines.